-LG Electronics offers great high efficient solar panels, and our sister company LG Chem offers one of the best lithium ion solar home batteries.
+LG Electronics offers high quality and efficient solar panels and our sister company LG Chem offers some of the best lithium-ion solar home batteries.

 The LG Solar Specialist network can provide free advice on home battery storage or battery ready solar systems.
 To find your local LG Solar Specialist, click here.

 In recent times household energy costs have increased which has contributed to the recent strong interest in battery storage solutions.
 With several brands offering solar energy solutions, one of the most important questions is what product is best for you?
 Here are 3 points to consider when selecting a battery storage system:

 Battery storage for solar is here to stay

 The sales of batteries for grid connected solar products have already started to soar, albeit form a very small base.
 Based on research by LG Electronics, it is estimated that around 8,000 battery systems will be installed in Australia in 20171.
 With more than 1.6 million small-scale solar power systems installed2 there is a significant potential for battery storage in the Australian market.
 Battery prices have come down in the past three years and the trend is expected to continue in the future.
 Whilst many buyers are early adopters and technology lovers, some are already installing battery systems because of the financial benefits.